 They might also teach you how to do pelvic floor muscle exercises.
 The pelvic floor muscles support the bladder and bowel, and help control when you urinate.
 Doing pelvic floor muscle exercises and stretches can help strengthen the muscles, which may help with urinary symptoms.

 Some research has shown that doing regular physical activity can help to prevent CPPS symptoms.
 Your GP may also be able to refer you to a local exercise programme, or you could join a community walking group.
 Remember to pace yourself and only do what is comfortable for you.
-Find out more about local walking groups.

 Treatment for pain